guger/MoneyBook/README.md

 - Get reminded about claims and debts using the reminder feature when entering a due.
 - Assign contacts to dues, and send them a reminder message directly within the app.
 - Create monthly budgets and organize your expenses.
 Always have an overview on what's left.
 - Stay safe and private.
-MoneyBook does not touch or collect any of your personal data or transactions.
+MoneyBook does not touch or transmit any of your personal data or transactions.

 ## Screenshots